 Paul Bugden is a Solicitor of the Senior Courts, whose professional experience is in the field of shipping, aviation and multi-modal transport.
 He deals in energy disputes, trade banking, international arbitration, marine and non-marine insurance, with particular expertise in trial advocacy in large international arbitrations.
 His book Freight Forwarding and Goods in Transit was published in 1999 and is now in its third edition.
 He is a Fellow of the Chartered Institute of Arbitrators.
 Paul is a passionate small-craft sailor and has a keen interest in all things nautical.

-Ann is Senior Lecturer at the University of Portsmouth, teaching heritage and the historic built environment, and consultant historian to Portsmouth Naval Base Property Trust.
+Dr Ann Coats is Senior Lecturer at the University of Portsmouth, teaching heritage and the historic built environment, and consultant historian to Portsmouth Naval Base Property Trust.
 She gained her doctorate at the University of Sussex for ‘The economy of the navy and Portsmouth: a discourse between the civilian naval administration of Portsmouth dockyard and the surrounding communities, 1650 to 1800’ (2000).
 Research focuses on the history and re-use of dockyards, mutiny and convicts, most recently project-managing and co-authoring 20th Century Naval Dockyards: Devonport and Portsmouth Characterisation Report (Historic England, 2015).
 She served on SNR’s Research and Programmes Committee 2005-9 and returned in 2016, before serving on Council.
 She co-founded and is chair of the Naval Dockyards Society and is a Fellow of the Royal Historical Society.

-James Davey is Lecturer in Naval and Maritime History at the University of Exeter.
+Dr James Davey is Lecturer in Naval and Maritime History at the University of Exeter.
 He holds degrees from King’s College London and the University of Oxford, and completed his PhD at the University of Greenwich in 2010.
 He was Curator of Naval History at the National Maritime Museum and has held honorary/visiting lectureships at University College London, the University of Leicester and the University of Greenwich.
 He is the author of The Transformation of British Naval Strategy: Seapower and Supply in Northern Europe 1808-1812 (2012) and In Nelson’s Wake: The Navy and the Napoleonic Wars (2015).
 He has served on the Council of the Society for Nautical Research since 2011, and joined the Publications Committee in 2014.

 Mr Nick Hewitt studied history at Lancaster University and War Studies at King’s College, University of London, specialising in naval history.
 Nick joined the Imperial War Museum in 1995 and between 2003 and 2007 was permanent historian on board HMS Belfast.
 In 2010, he left to become Head of Collections at Explosion Museum of Naval Firepower in Priddys Hard, Gosport.
 In the summer of 2013, Explosion became a branch of the National Museum of the Royal Navy, and he joined the NMRN, where he has been Head of Exhibitions and Collections since July 2017.
 Nick has been a regular contributor to television and radio, notably as a presenter for the BBC’s Coast and most recently as part of the presenting team for the BBC’s Jutland 1916: The Navy’s Bloodiest Day.
 His most recent book, Firing on Fortress Europe: HMS Belfast and D-Day, was published by the Imperial War Museum in 2016.
 Previous books include Coastal Convoys 1939-1945: The Indestructible Highway, and The Kaiser’s Pirates: Hunting Germany’s Raiding Cruisers 1914-15.
 Fun fact – Nick once appeared on the BBC’s Countyfile, attempting (badly) to herd goats through the Priddy’s Hard ramparts and made an ill-advised pun – “Goatel California” – which to his eternal shame made the final cut.

 Dr Christopher Holt BA (Hons), PGCert, MSc, PhD, FRGS is a senior lecturer in Geography at the University of Northampton, where his academic interests revolve around water resources and climate.
 He is responsible for delivering modules at undergraduate and postgraduate levels, as well as supervising a number of PhD students.
 His nautical interests are in the British Navy from the Seven Years War through to World War II, in particular engagements and fleet organisation.
 His other interest relates to the provisioning of individual ships and fleets, particularly relating to the use of water on board ships.
 He has also spent time on a cargo ship on the Indian Ocean run when very much younger.